 ICM offer OTC trading on major energy futures allowing you to speculate on the movement of a specific energy futures contract, without the need to operate through the central exchange market.

-CFD trading on currency futures with ICM is fast and easy, while also removing the need to work with a futures exchange broker.
+CFD trading on energy futures with ICM is fast and easy, while also removing the need to work with a futures exchange broker.
 Please note that no physical delivery takes place during this process.